MisakaCenter/dannypsnl.github.io/docs/_posts/2019-08-15-cgo-can-be-a-trouble.md

 ---
 layout: post
 title: "cgo can be a trouble"
+categories:
+  - cs
 tags:
   - golang
   - cgo